bioperl/bioperl.github.io/howtos/Feature-Annotation.md

 characteristic, an experimental observation may be associated with a literature reference, and so on.

 This HOWTO describes aspects of Bioperl's approach.
 The problem is how to create software that accepts, analyzes, and displays any and all of this sequence annotation with the required attention to detail yet remains flexible and easy to use.
-The general names for the modules or objects that serve these purposes in Bioperl are and .
+The general names for the modules or objects that serve these purposes in Bioperl are [Bio::SeqFeature](http://search.cpan.org/search?query= Bio::SeqFeature) and [Bio::Annotation](http://search.cpan.org/search?query= Bio::Annotation).

 The HOWTO will discuss these objects and the differences between them.
-There's also discussion of how to get useful data from these objects and the basics of how to create your own sequence [annotations] using the objects.
+There's also discussion of how to get useful data from these objects and the basics of how to create your own sequences using the objects.

 The Basics
 ----------

-Some BioPerl [neophytes] may also be new to [object-oriented programming and this notion of an object.
+Some BioPerl neophytes may also be new to object-oriented programming (OOP) and this notion of an object.
 OOP is not the subject of this HOWTO but there should be some discussion of how objects are used in BioPerl.
-In the BioPerl world parsing a [GenBank file] doesn't give you data, it gives you an object and you can ask the object, a kind of variable, for data.
+In the BioPerl world parsing a GenBank file doesn't give you data, it gives you an object and you can ask the object, a kind of variable, for data.
 While annotating you don't create a file or database entry directly.
-You might create a "sequence object" and an "annotation object", then put these two together to create an "annotated sequence object".
-You could then tell this object to make a version of itself as a file, or pass this object to a "database object" in order to enter some data into the database.
+You might create a *sequence object* and an *annotation object*, then put these two together to create an *annotated sequence object*.
+You could then tell this object to make a version of itself as a file, or pass this object to a *database object* in order to enter some data into the database.
 This is a very flexible and logical way to design a complex piece of software like BioPerl, since each part of the system can be created and evaluated separately.

-A central idea in OOP is [inheritance], which means that a child object can derive some of its capabilities or functionality from a parent object.
+A central idea in OOP is inheritance, which means that a child object can derive some of its capabilities or functionality from a parent object.
 The OOP approach also allows new modules to modify or add functionality, distinct from the parent.
 Practically speaking this means that there's not one definitive